-At Turtle Tots we insist on the double nappy system - an under-nappy (ideally re-usable) covered by a correctly fitting NeoNappy.
+At Turtle Tots we insist on the double nappy system - an under-nappy (ideally re-usable) covered by a correctly fitting neoprene nappy.

 However not even the best nappy can replace vigilance on the part of the parent - this is the most crucial thing by far - if you have even the faintest suspicion that your baby or toddler might be filling their nappy then it is important to get out of the water as quickly as possible, check and perform a ‘pit stop’ if necessary before getting back in.

-All our fabulous, colourful Turtle Tots swim nappies are made by Konfidence, the NeoNappy is made from soft and supple neoprene (the same material as wetsuits are made of) and the waist and leg bands made from high quality Lycra.
+All our fabulous, colourful Turtle Tots swim nappies are made from soft and supple neoprene (the same material as wetsuits are made of) and the waist and leg bands made from high quality Lycra.

-A correctly fitting NeoNappy may feel like a bit of a struggle to get on the very first time but it is essential that it is a snug fit - the Lycra band must sit tight against the skin on both the legs and the waist, with no gaping.
+A correctly fitting neoprene nappy may feel like a bit of a struggle to get on the very first time but it is essential that it is a snug fit - the Lycra band must sit tight against the skin on both the legs and the waist, with no gaping.
 You should be able to fit a finger comfortably against your baby’s thigh in the leg opening, but no more.
-The NeoNappy should be pulled right up to the top of your baby's legs before you attempt to pull it up over the under-nappy and up to the waist.
+The neoprene nappy should be pulled right up to the top of your baby's legs before you attempt to pull it up over the under-nappy and up to the waist.

-The waist band should sit comfortably high (a bit like Simon Cowell’s trousers!) and completely cover the under-nappy.
-If you find the nappy keeps slipping down then it either doesn't fit correctly (could be too big or too small) or the Lycra fibres in the waistband have degraded.
+The waist band should sit comfortably high, and completely cover the under-nappy.
+If you find the nappy keeps slipping down then it either doesn't fit correctly, or the Lycra fibres in the waistband have degraded.
 You can test this by gently pulling the waistband and letting go, it should immediately pop back and sit snugly against the skin, if there is any bagginess in the Lycra then it is time to buy a new nappy.

-To look after your NeoNappy and ensure the Lycra lasts as long as possible it is important to care for it properly:
+To look after your neoprene and ensure the Lycra lasts as long as possible it is important to care for it properly: